CenterForOpenScience/Policies-and-Procedures/index.md

 _Sensitive_: All grievances will be dealt with sensitively and professionally by staff experienced in these matters.

-_Free of retaliation or victimization_: Staff involved in a grievance shall not victimize anyone for coming forward with the grievance or for assisting in its resolution.
-Any victimization or retaliation may result in a disciplinary action by the Hiring and Compensation Committee, with input from relevant managers and the Human Resources Specialist.
-The disciplinary action may include termination of the perpetrator.
+_Free of retaliation or victimization_:Staff involved in a grievance shall not victimize anyone for coming forward with the grievance or for assisting in its resolution.
+Any victimization or retaliation may result in a disciplinary action by,  Human Resources with input from the relevant manager(s).
+The disciplinary action may include termination of the transgressor.

 _Timely_: Grievances are addressed promptly.

 Employee Grievance Procedure
 ------------------

-**Informal stage:** If an employee has a complaint that involves another COS staff member, they should try to resolve the matter by directly approaching the employee or employees involved, with the Human Resources Specialist available to assist and support as needed.
+**Informal stage:** If an employee has a complaint that involves another COS staff member, they should try to resolve the matter by directly approaching the employee(s) involved, with their manager available to assist and support as needed.

+If the complaint involves one’s manager, employees should try to resolve the matter by directly approaching their manager, with Human Resources available to assist and support as needed.

-**Formal stage:** If the matter remains unresolved, employees are to report the incident their manager immediately.
-The manager will resolve the issue and decide if a formal meeting between the parties is necessary.
-If the issue remains unresolved after manager intervention, the Human Resources Specialist and Chief Operating Officer will investigate the grievance further.
-If any disciplinary action is required, the executive team will make the final decision.
-If the case involves the Human Resources Specialist or Chief Operating Officer directly, the investigation will be referred to an external 3rd party.
+**Formal stage:** If the matter remains unresolved, employees are to report the incident to Human Resources as soon as possible after their initial attempt to resolve ‘informally’ has been unsuccessful.
+Human Resources will investigate the issue confidentially, and address the concern raised which may include a formal meeting between the parties to agree upon appropriate next steps or other corrective actions.
+If any disciplinary action is required, Human Resources will determine appropriate next steps, and the Chief Operating Office will make the final decision.
+If the case involves Human Resources or the Chief Operating Officer directly, employees should raise the concern with the Executive Director who will work to resolve the issue with the assistance of an external third party.

 Romantic Relationships with Co-workers
 ------------------